-- A. Approval of the preliminary plat shall not constitute approval of the subdivision by the Planning Commission, but shall signify in general the acceptability of the proposed subdivision. - B. Such approval shall be considered permission to submit the final plat accompanied by the information required by Section 5-101T. - C. Such approval shall be effective for no more than 12 months from the date approval was granted, unless, upon application from the subdivider or developer, the Planning Commission grants an extension of time beyond such period.
+- A. Approval of the preliminary plat shall not constitute approval of the subdivision by the Planning Commission, but shall signify in general the acceptability of the proposed subdivision. - B. Such approval shall be considered permission to submit the final plat accompanied by the information required by Section 5-101Q. - C. Such approval shall be effective for no more than 12 months from the date approval was granted, unless, upon application from the subdivider or developer, the Planning Commission grants an extension of time beyond such period.
 If a final plat for the entire subdivision or a unit thereof has not been filed with the Subdivision Administrator within such period, or any extensions granted thereto, the preliminary plat must be resubmitted to the Commission as if such plat had never been approved, except that no additional fee shall be charged for such resubmittal if there are no substantive changes from the previous preliminary plat approval.

 106 Filing of Final Plat.
-An application for final plat approval shall be submitted electronically together with a sufficient number of copies as determined by the Subdivision Administrator for proper review, shall be filed with the Subdivision

-Administrator at least 30 days prior to the next regular meeting of the Planning Commission and within 12 months after the date that the preliminary plat has been approved.
-The Administrator shall transmit the final plat to the Planning Commission, Governing Body and to other affected and interested governmental and public and private organizations as desirable for any further recommendations.
+An application for final plat approval, together with a sufficient number of copies as determined by the Planning Commission for proper review, shall be filed with the Subdivision Administrator at least 30 days prior to the next regular meeting of the Commission and within 12 months after the date that the preliminary plat has been approved.
+The Subdivision Administrator shall transmit the final plat to the Planning Commission and to other affected and interested governmental and public and private organizations as desirable for any further recommendations.
 The final plat shall contain the information as set out in Section 5-101 of these regulations.
 An application for a replat approval is processed in the same manner as a final plat.
 (See Section 2-102 for definition of a REPLAT under the heading of PLAT.)

 107 Planning Commission Action on the Final Plat.
-The Planning Commission shall, within 60 days after the public hearing on the Preliminary Plan, if all required data has been filed with the Subdivision Administrator, review and approve the final plat if:
+The Planning Commission shall, within 60 days after the first meeting of the Planning Commission following the date that the plat with all required data is filed with the Subdivision Administrator, review and approve the final plat if: